-This article will look at the major types of financial services available to consumers.
+This article will look at the primary financial services available to consumers.

-These institutions and financial services exist to provide the much-needed money and financial support that consumers worldwide need.
+These institutions and financial services provide the much-needed money, and financial support consumers worldwide need.

 With these services, individuals can save money, invest in businesses and other opportunities, obtain loans for their needs such as home improvements or education, and plan for retirement.

 Major Types of Financial Services

 The following is a list of 10 types of financial services:

 1. Banking Services

 The first type of financial service is banking.
 These are the services of institutions that provide checking, savings, and other accounts where consumers can store their money in a safe place for later use.